shaundon/codakuma-website/personal-best.markdown

 ### Privacy first

 Personal Best takes your privacy very seriously.
-Your workout data never leaves your phone and there are no creepy third-party analytics libraries included.
-In fact, it doesn’t even use the internet at all.
+The only data is transmits are basic anonymised analytics such as "app launched" or "workout shared".
+The sole purpose of this is to help me know where to focus my development efforts.

 ### Inexpensive one-time purchase